 If you’ve never tried pruning canna lilies, now is the time.
 Pruning canna lilies is a great way to keep your plants looking awesome throughout the entire growing season.

-Properly pruning canna lilies can easily extend your blooming season for months.
+Proper canna lily pruning can easily extend your blooming season for months.
 Pruning your canna lilies can also reduce the weight of the stems, thereby resulting in less of your tall stalks falling over ruining the overall look of the plant.

 Canna lilies are prone to insect attack because of their tender leaves always growing.
 To clean this part up, simply cut the damaged leaves off the plant as close as you can next to the stem.